RawanSaifAldeen/Monte-Carlo-Tree-Search-with-Temporal-Difference-Learning/README.md

 game.
-It was found that wtd = 1 gives the best performance where all episodes were won when using 600 simulations per move and above, while the average number of steps before winning an episode was found to reach 6.26+-0.027 steps at 1000 simulations per move, where 6 is the minimum number of steps to reach the goal.
+It was found that wtd = 1 gives the best performance where all episodes were won when using 600 simulations per move and above, while the average number of steps before winning an episode was found to reach 6.26\pm0.027 steps at 1000 simulations per move, where 6 was the minimum number of steps to reach the goal.